Voyz/ibeam/README.md

 docker run -v /host/path/to/inputs:/container/path/to/inputs [OTHER_OPTIONS] voyz/ibeam
 ```

-Remember that `/container/path/to/inputs` must be pointed to by `INPUTS_PATH` environment variable in the container.
+Remember that `/container/path/to/inputs` must be pointed to by `IBEAM_INPUTS_DIR` environment variable in the container.

 ## <a name="conf-yaml"></a>Conf.yaml

 Gateway uses a `conf.yaml` file as the configuration API.
 At the moment there is no documentation on that configuration file, however luckily most fields are self-explanatory.
 Using it you may alter the behaviour of the Gateway, for instance by changing the port it will listen on or allowing additional IP addresses to communicate from.

 IBeam allows you to provide your own configuration file using the [Inputs Directory](#inputs-directory).
-Note that IBeam will use the `conf.yaml` file provided to overwrite the existing `conf.yaml` in the `root` subdirectory of Gateway, specified in the `GATEWAY_PATH` environment variable.
+Note that IBeam will use the `conf.yaml` file provided to overwrite the existing `conf.yaml` in the `root` subdirectory of Gateway, specified in the `IBEAM_GATEWAY_DIR` environment variable.

 If using IBeam in standalone mode, you may edit the `conf.yaml` file directly in the Gateway's `root` folder.